 October 14, 2020 – Momentum for the new Education and Resiliency Center at Kuhn Hall kicked into high gear after the U.S. Secretary of the Army officially accepted the gift proffer in early summer giving the FMA Foundation approval to begin construction.
 The start of this phase began with the official (virtual) wall breaking ceremony on July 15.
-For a recap of that celebration and to view all the VIPs that smashed the wall that day, visit our coverage at the FMA Foundation website.

 The final design for the 9,000-square-foot historic building is currently underway.
 Demolition is expected to begin in December.
 Once the design is complete, the Whiting-Turner Contracting Co., the general contractor for the project, will seek bids for subcontractors, materials and supplies.
 Contracts are expected to be awarded by the end of the year.